- Installment loans allow you to borrow money for big expenses and pay the loan off over time.

-An online installment loan is an installment loan that you can get from an online lender.
+An online installment loan is an installment loan you can get from an online lender.
 When you apply for an online installment loan, be sure to shop around and compare different lending options.
-To qualify for a loan with competitive terms, some online lenders may require a minimum credit score.
+Similar to brick-and-mortar lenders, some online lenders may require a minimum credit score.

-However, other lenders, like Upstart, know you’re more than your credit score.
-They consider additional factors, such as your education and employment, to help you get the rate you deserve.
+However, some lending marketplaces, like Upstart, know you’re more than your credit score.
+Their model considers additional factors, such as your education¹ and employment, to help you get the rate you deserve.

 Is an auto loan an installment loan?

 Car loans and car loan refinances are two common types of installment loans.
-If you’re thinking of getting a new car, you can start by making a down payment or applying the trade-in value of your current car.
+If you’re thinking of getting a new car, you can start by making a down payment or applying the trade-in value of your current car to the purchase price of a new car.
 Then, you can finance the rest with a car or auto loan.

 Is a mortgage an installment loan?

-Mortgages are a popular type of installment loan.
-Mortgages typically require homeowners to pay back what they borrowed to fund their home purchase within 15 or 30 years with a fixed interest rate.
+A mortgage is a popular type of installment loan used to finance a home purchase.
+Mortgage lenders typically require homeowners to pay back their loan within 15 or 30 years with a fixed (or variable) interest rate.

 The bottom line on installment loans